Almost all card decks feature a wild card called a Joker. It is used for specific purposes in some games.

 Usually, wilds can't substitute bonus symbols and other special symbols.

-In general, most players associate Joker with better chances of winning.
+In general, most players associate Joker with a better chance of winning.
 These expectations are reasonable because it is much easier to beat having a joker in hand.

 Do you play card games with Joker?
 Which is your favorite?
 Let's discuss it in the comments.